-The Spaniards arrived for the first time to Zamboanga in 1598.
-But, only until March 1633, the Governor General Juan Cerezo de Salamanca sent Juan de Chaves to establish this fortress in the South of Mindanao to give protection to the Jesuit missions.
+The Spaniards arrived for the first time in Zamboanga in 1598.
+But, it was not until March 1633 when the Governor General Juan Cerezo de Salamanca sent Juan de Chaves to establish a fortress in the South of Mindanao to give protection to the Jesuit missions.
 The plan of the fortress was made by the Jesuit Melchor de Vera, and construction began on 23 June 1635 under the name of San José.
 The next Governor General, Sebastian Hurtado de Corcuera, regretted the construction of this fort, but later gave his support.
 In 1662, when Philippines received the threat of Koxinga, all the strength was concentrated in Manila, and the fortress was abandoned.
 In 1672, the Spanish government issued a decree for the reestablishment of the fortress, but the lack of resources delayed this action.
 Only in 1718 the fortress was rebuilt, reoccupied and renamed as Nuestra Señora del Pilar.

-Other squared fortresses to mention in the Philippines are the ones in Iloilo (1619), and those mentioned in the report of Valdés Tamon (1738), like the San Francisco Fort in Cagayan, Sta.
+Other squared fortresses to mention in the Philippines are the ones in Iloilo (1619), and those mentioned in a report written by Valdés Tamon (1738), like the San Francisco Fort in Cagayan, Sta.
 Isabel Fort in Paragua Island, or Ntra.
 Señora de la Concepción Fort in Pangui, or the experimental one (without curtains) of Iligan (both in Mindanao).
-In the modern illustrated survey of fortresses, forts, towers, etc., in the Philippines made by Javellana (1997), is mentioned that they totally amounted more than 300.
+In a modern illustrated survey of fortresses, forts, towers, etc., in the Philippines made by Javellana, it says that the total number of remains of forts, either large or small, amounts more than 300.

-&lt;sup>7 María Lourdes Díaz Trechuelo, Arquitectura española en Filipinas, Sevilla, 1959, p.
+María Lourdes Díaz Trechuelo, Arquitectura española en Filipinas (Sevilla: Escuela de Estudios Hispano-Americanos, 1959), p.
 351, 375.